John Fairbrother: Life and career

-In February 1968, Fairbrother began three-and-a-half years with Northampton Town – one-and-a-half in the Third Division and two in the fourth – during which he was a first-team regular, top-scored in all three complete seasons, and was ever-present in 1969–70 with 56 appearances, which included an FA Cup fifth round match in which Fairbrother had two chances to open the scoring for Northampton before George Best scored six goals in Manchester United's 8–2 win.
+In February 1968, Fairbrother began three and a half years with Northampton Town – one-and-a-half in the Third Division and two in the fourth – during which he was a first-team regular, top-scored in all three complete seasons, and was ever-present in 1969–70 with 56 appearances, which included an FA Cup fifth round match in which Fairbrother had two chances to open the scoring for Northampton.
+The first chance was a one-on-one with the keeper but Fairbrother was fouled on the edge of penalty area.
+The second chance came after Stepney pushed the ball onto the post but the angle was to narrow for Fairbrother to score.
+George Best scored six goals in Manchester United's 8–2 win.
 Mansfield Town signed Fairbrother a month into their 1971–72 season in the Third Division, at which point they had not scored a league goal at home.
 That state of affairs continued until 18 December when, in their tenth home league match of the season, after a Football League record 833 goalless minutes, Fairbrother's headed goal tied the scores with Plymouth Argyle; Mansfield still lost the match, and went on to be relegated.
 He top-scored both that season and the next; in 1972–73, he had 17 league goals by Christmas, but managed only 3 more in the second half of the season as Mansfield narrowly failed to gain promotion.
 Fairbrother's Football League career ended with an unproductive season with Torquay United in the Fourth Division.

 Fairbrother made 65 appearances in all competitions in his first season with Bath City and scored 41 goals, of which 20 came in the Southern League Premier Division; he added a further 11 league goals in 1975–76.
 He then moved on to Barnet, where in his first season he top-scored with 22 league goals, won the club's Player of the Year award, and helped Barnet win the Southern League Division One South title.
 He was again top scorer in league competition in 1977–78, but Jimmy Greaves had one more in all competitions.
 He made his last Barnet appearance on 9 December 1978, and finished off his career back in the Hemel area with Hemel Hempstead, Berkhamsted Town and Leverstock Green.

-Fairbrother worked as a hotel maintenance man before running a family building firm in the Hemel area.
+Fairbrother worked for a family building firm in the Hemel area before retiring.